F1nx/F1nx/README.md

 * [Stars](https://github.com/F1nx?tab=stars): *Software I may actively use.*
   * Topics: *Subjects that I am interested in.*
 * [Projects](https://github.com/F1nx?tab=projects): *Things I may be working on long-term.*
+  * (You may find that I like to delete my todos after they have been accomplished.)

 Interested in the [GitHub Support Community](https://github.community/)?
 Find me [here](https://github.community/u/f1nx/summary)!